 Months of entry

-This academically challenging programme introduces engineering, science and mathematics graduates to incumbent and modern energy technologies for sustainable power generation.
+Our academically challenging programme will introduce you to incumbent and modern energy technologies for sustainable power generation.
 You will learn to design and assess the performance of fuel cells and photovoltaic systems, wind power and hybrid propulsion systems.
+This course will suit you if you have previously studied engineering, science or mathematics.

 Compulsory modules: Introduction to Energy Technologies, Environment and Sustainability; Fuel Cells and Photovoltaic Systems 1 and 2; Nuclear Energy Technology; Renewable Energy from Environmental Flows; Sustainable Energy Systems, Resources and Usage; MSc Research Project